ediazest/edu11.github.io/_posts/2017-08-15-Having-fun-with-multiple-environments-part1.md

 #### Icons, please

-From this moment on, you CAN have every single version installed in your device, but they will still show the same icon.
+From this moment on, you CAN have every single version installed on your device, but they will still show the same icon.

 To solve it, we will follow the same pattern we have implemented for saving us of writing the exact name for every icon/configuration.